chabanovsky/so_association_tools/server_app/README.md

   1. Add a way to make it possible to add restrictions on what users can do (for example if a user adds random association we need to block them).
   2. Add a way for the associations to be approved/rejected for the community.
 It's better to add API to the server app and then, add a special review queue through the extension app.
+  3. Add quering questions by tag.
+  4. Add a logo or something like it in order to have a way to go back from the question page.
+  5. Highlight the search box somehow.
+Currently it's hard to understand that it's a search box.
+  6. Add searching by Enter.
+  7. Filter int'l SO questions in the Google's response by number of answers.
+If a resulting question does not have any answers it should not be represented among the suggestions.

 ## How To Install